jayellittle/Algorithm/bigOanalysis.md

 ## Running Time Complexity

-The algorithms can be classified as following from the best to worst performance.
+The algorithms can be classified as following from the best-to-worst performance.

+- Constant algorithm : $O(1)$

+  Gets a constant amount of runtime whatever the input size $n$ is

 - Logarithmic algorithm : $O(\log{n})$